vtu-datatools/rtb/README.md

 know about.
 What we are seeing is only narrow slice of people in BC effected by these problems.

+Also many landlords do business under different names.
+I don’t have access to this information so it is possible that some of the worst offenders aren’t shown for that simple reason.

 ### Summary of the data

 Total number of reports: 124146